Technigo/project-news-site/README.md

 ## View it live
 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

+Have a look at:
+- how could i have structured the css to make it more easily maintainable? is it quite scattered?
+- flex "gap" is only at some 60% on caniuse.com - is it acceptable to use it?
+-

+todo
+put top logo in proper flex div add top menu
+"small news" align to grid
+reorganize css - text
+reorganize css - functional classes
+"podcasts" add content
+"full length news" add content add top menu add section footer overflow ellipsis